-Romantic clichés aren’t always a bad thing.
-If you love to watch two very attractive white people fall in love over an hour and 45 minutes, going through the motions of “will they/won’t they” while also experiencing close to every cliché ever, then this is the movie for you.
+In a nutshell: yes, it is.
+But that’s not always a bad thing.
+If you love to watch two very attractive white people fall in love over the course of an hour and 45 minutes, going through the motions of “will they/won’t they” while also experiencing close to every cliché ever, then this is the movie for you.

 If any of those tropes just turned your stomach, then I would steer clear.
-Although to be fair, there was no running through the airport scene, so at least they didn’t force that upon us.
+Although to be fair, there was no running through the airport scene, so at least they relieved us of that.

 ‘Holidate’ starring Emma Roberts and Luke Bracey, directed by John Whitesell, follows the formula of most, if not all, American holiday-centered rom-coms.
 Kristin Chenoweth, Frances Fisher and King Bach – of Vine fame – also fill the cast as the overbearing aunt and mother, and the brainless best friend, respectively.